Haley rips into Iran’s ‘crony terrorism,’ use of child soldiers in fiery return to Security Council

 Her remarks came two days after the Treasury announced sanctions against a network of businesses and financial institutions linked to the Basij Resistance Force -- a wing of the Iranian Revolutionary Guard which the U.S. says uses child soldiers.

-Haley accused Iran of using Basij to recruit children to fight in Syria, including Afghan immigrants as young as 14.
+Haley accused Iran of using Basij to recruit children to fight in Syria, including Afghan immigrants as young as 14-year-old.
 She said the group’s funding comes from “multibillion dollar business interests operating in Iran’s automotive, mining, metals and banking industries."

 “Iran’s economy is increasingly devoted to funding Iranian repression at home and aggression abroad.
 In this case, Iranian big business and finance are funding the war crime of using child soldiers,” she said.
 “This is crony terrorism.”